-The French also blessed Saigon with delicious baguettes and impressive pastries, but that’s just the beginning of your culinary voyage of discovery in this city.
+The French also blessed Saigon with delicious baguettes and impressive pastries, but that’s just the beginning of your culinary journey of discovery in this city.

 OK, yes, Brangelina dined at Cuc Gach Quan, but that’s not why you should check out this quirky, architecturally designed restaurant on the periphery of Ho Chi Minh City’s District 1.
 Sure, the décor is impressive, but it’s the food that keeps people coming back again and again.
 You have to try the clay pot tofu and mushrooms and the crispy sea bass with passionfruit sauce.
 Drinking from sugar cane straws is kind of nice too.

 Affectionately known as the ‘yellow restaurant’, dining institution Quan An Ngon brings traditional street food into a tourist-friendly setting.
 It’s a lot of fun to browse the food stalls, and if you’re anxious about trying cheap eats on the street — this is the next best thing!

 Experience modern Vietnamese cuisine in the atmospheric surroundings of the wonderful Temple Club.
-The rooftop 3T Quan Nuong Vietnamese BBQ (above the Temple Club) is also a must.
-It gets seriously busy with locals so ask your hotel to make a reservation for you.
+The rooftop 3T Quan Nuong Vietnamese BBQ (above the Temple Club) is also a must-try.
+It gets seriously busy, so ask your hotel concierge to make a reservation for you.
 There’s no sign for the BBQ on the street, just make your way to the top floor.

-Social enterprise restaurants and cafes in Vietnam’s biggest cities play a vital role in equipping underprivileged youths with much-needed training and valuable life skills.
+Social enterprise restaurants and cafes in Vietnam’s biggest cities play a vital role in equipping underprivileged youths with much-needed job and life skills.
 They are well worth supporting and the food is generally excellent.
-Vietnamese/Australian social enterprise Koto is one of the best known outfits.
+Vietnamese/Australian-run Koto is one of the best known outfits.
 It’s located in District 1.

 Even chain restaurants offer quality meals, so don’t feel bad about grabbing a pho at a ubiquitous Pho24.
 You’ll find the fare zesty and delicious.